themattwilliams/website/learn/arazzo/documenting-multiple-apis-using-arazzo.md

 ### Arazzo descriptions

 Arazzo descriptions function like the circulation diagrams in an architectural plan.
 While the detailed room blueprints (OpenAPI specs) remain unchanged, Arazzo adds the critical layer that shows how people move through and use these spaces together.
+For a deeper understanding of workflows and steps, see [Understanding Workflows and Steps](./understanding-workflows-and-steps.md).
 ```mermaid
 flowchart LR
     Title["Workflow Step Relationships and Data Flow"]:::title